php-fast/php-fast/README.md

     ```php
     $routes->get('admin/settings', 'AdminController::settings', [
-        [\App\Middlewares\PermissionMiddleware::class, ['manage_settings']]
+        [\App\Middleware\PermissionMiddleware::class, ['manage_settings']]
     ]);
     ```

 ### Using Middleware in Controllers

-You can also use middleware in controllers to filter access to specific methods.
+You can also use middleware in Controllers to filter access to specific methods.

 1. In your controller (e.g., `AdminController.php`), call the middleware within the method: